 - Callous, corns or ulcers on the forefoot

 - Activity modification.
 An initial change to your exercise regime or daily activities may be needed to avoid the condition getting worse.
-The introduction of a low impact alternate activity may also be of benefit such as swimming.
+The introduction of a low impact alternate activity such as swimming may also be of benefit.

 - Strengthening/Isometric loading.
-It is important that strength is addressed for this condition so that the affected area can tolerate more load.
-This is done initially with isometric loading to load up the affected area in a pain-free way.
+It is important to address strength for this condition so the affected area can tolerate more load.
+This is initially done with isometric loading in a pain-free way.

 - Heat or Ice.
-This condition may respond better to either heat or ice.
-Try heat prior to exercise and Ice afterwards.
+This condition may respond better to heat or ice.
+Try heat before exercise and ice afterwards.

 - Anti-inflammatory.
-Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen, naproxen, or aspirin, will help with pain and swelling as per GP instructions.
+Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, or aspirin can help with pain and swelling as per GP instructions.

-- Orthotic Therapy: A custom orthotic device placed in the shoe can help address possible causative factors.
+- Orthotic Therapy.
+A custom orthotic device in the shoe can help address possible causative factors.

-- Adequate footwear.
-Supportive footwear may also be recommended to stabilise the foot and ankle.
+- Adequate Footwear.
+Supportive footwear may be recommended to stabilize the foot and ankle.

 - Massage.
 Deep tissue massage can help with symptoms of Ankle Equines.